Parton energy loss in a hard-soft factorized approach

 We introduce a dimensionless scale to quantify the kinematic range for which soft interactions can be described accurately with a stochastic approach.
 We use this scale to discuss a hard-soft factorization model for a strongly-coupled quark-gluon plasma, relevant for phenomenological applications in heavy ion collisions.

-Finally, we present an application of our new factorized model of parton energy loss by calculating the energy and fermion-number cascade of a hard parton propagating in a static medium, finding good agreement with known analytical approximations.
+Finally, we present an application of our new factorized model of parton energy loss by calculating the energy and fermion-number cascade of an energetic parton propagating in a static medium, finding good agreement with known analytical approximations.